Italian invasion of Albania: Aftermath

-On April 15, 1939, Albania withdrew from the League of Nations, from which Italy had resigned in 1937.
-On June 3, 1939, the Albanian foreign ministry was merged into the Italian foreign ministry, and the Albanian Foreign Minister, Xhemil Dino, was given the rank of an Italian ambassador.
-Upon the capture of Albania, Italian dictator Benito Mussolini declared the official creation of the Italian Empire and the figurehead King Victor Emmanuel III was crowned King of the Albanians in addition to his title of Emperor of Ethiopia, which had been occupied by Italy three years before.
+On 15 April 1939 Albania withdrew from the League of Nations, from which Italy had resigned in 1937.
+On 3 June 1939 the Albanian foreign ministry merged into the Italian foreign ministry, and Albanian Foreign Minister Xhemil Dino became an Italian ambassador.
+Upon the capture of Albania, Italian dictator Benito Mussolini declared the official creation of the Italian Empire and King Victor Emmanuel III was crowned King of the Albanians in addition to his title of Emperor of Ethiopia, which had been occupied by Italy three years before.
 The Albanian military was placed under Italian command and formally merged into the Italian Army in 1940.
 Additionally, the Italian Blackshirts formed four legions of Albanian Militia, initially recruited from Italian colonists living in Albania, but later from ethnic Albanians.

 Upon the occupation of Albania and the installation of a new government, the economies of Albania and Italy were merged by a customs union which resulted in the removal of most trade restrictions.
 Through a tariff union, the Italian tariff system was put in place in Albania.
 Due to the expected economic losses in Albania from the alteration in tariff policy, the Italian government provided Albania 15 million Albanian leks each year in compensation.
 Italian customs laws were to apply in Albania and only Italy alone could conclude treaties with third parties.
 Italian capital was allowed to dominate the Albanian economy.
 As a result, Italian companies were allowed to hold monopolies in the exploitation of Albanian natural resources.
 All petroleum resources in Albania went through Agip, Italy's state petroleum company.